fractastical/distributed-governance/README.md

 Early history on smart contracts includes the definitions of Nick Szabo, then implementation called 'Bitcoin' which had a 'governance only where necessary model.'
 Ethereum iterated on various particulars, esp. by embedding a form of smart contracts into the virtual machine of their blockchain.
 They did not, however, make this binding for any on-going decision making.
 That said, they have used these techniques as a polling technique.

 Since then several blockchains have attempted to implement governance as part of their core evolution mechanisms, including DASH, Tezos, and others.
+There was also a paper by Ralph Merkle on DAO Democracy (https://via.hypothes.is/http://fractastical.github.io/dao_democracy.html#annotations:8XjXGDG-EeaUHI8WMrZ4IA).

 Additionally they have followed diverse strategies regarding integration into the existing legal system.
 Partially due to the troubled history of early digital currencies (DigiCash, E-gold), the first generation of blockchains was built to be censorship resistant.
-As second generation blockchains have obtained legal scrutiny and attempted to integrate into legal systems they have at times questioned some of the design decisions behind the first generation (as per [current debate between Nick Szabo and Vlad Zamfir](https://twitter.com/VladZamfir/status/1089041262626390016) ).
+As second generation blockchains have obtained legal scrutiny and attempted to integrate into legal systems they have at times questioned some of the design decisions behind the first generation (as per [current debate between Nick Szabo and Vlad Zamfir](https://twitter.com/VladZamfir/status/1089041262626390016)).

 The most recent version of this bibliography was created to inform this debate so that common terminology and historical references can be used as the space evolves.